opengisch/qgis_trackable_project_files/README.md

 Install this plugin and it will make sure that attributes are ordered alphabetically whenever you save a QGIS file.

-The plugin works better if it's used with QGIS ≥ 3.6.
+The plugin works best if it's used with QGIS ≥ 3.6.